jeffrey-shum/web-scraping/README.md

-# Web Scraping News Articles: Cambodian News Outlet Analysis
+# Web Scraping News Articles

 Utilizing the Scrapy library to scrape all articles in the 'National' news category archive of the Phnom Penh Post.